aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layer-to-raster-image/_index.md

 ### Step 4: Set Up JPEG Options

-Create an instance of JpegOptions (or any ImageOptions for raster formats) and link it to the CadRasterizationOptions.
+Create a `JpegOptions` object (or any other raster image options) and link it to the rasterization settings.

 ```java
 JpegOptions options = new JpegOptions();